 Resistance testing will be performed at the HPTN LC or a laboratory designated by the HPTN LC.
 This testing will be performed retrospectively at the end of the study.
 Results of this testing will not be returned to study sites.
 Because real-time resistance testing may be needed for clinical management in the event of HIV infection, each site will have an SOP as to how they will accomplish real-time local or regional resistance testing to assist with clinical decision making; separate specimens should be collected for that testing.

-The HPTN LC may also perform testing for HSV-2 or other infections.
+The HPTN LC will also perform testing for HSV-2 on stored plasma samples.
+Testing for other infections may be performed.
 Results will not be returned to study sites or participants.

 9.2.2 Pharmacology